-You should recognize much of the cast, which was initially announced by BBC and Bad Wolf in July 2018.
+You should recognize much of the cast, which BBC and Bad Wolf initially announced in July 2018.

 Dafne Keen plays Lyra.
 James McAvoy plays her uncle, Lord Asriel.
 Clarke Peters plays The Master and Ian Gelder the Librarian Scholar Charles, both of whom protect Lyra in Jordan College, Oxford.

 Ruth Wilson plays “the glamorous and mesmeric Mrs. Coulter,” whose presence in Lyra’s life leads her to London.
 There, she attends a glittering society party and learns about the “sinister” General Oblation Board.
-It is also there that she counters Will Keen’s Father MacPhail, Ariyon Bakare’s Lord Boreal, and Georgina Campbell’s journalist Adele Starminster.
+She encounters Will Keen’s Father MacPhail, Ariyon Bakare’s Lord Boreal, and Georgina Campbell’s journalist Adele Starminster.

 Her journey leads her to boat dwelling Gyptians, played by Anne-Marie Duff (Ma Costa), James Cosmo (Farder Coram), Lucian Msamati (John Faa), Mat Fraser (Raymond Van Geritt), Geoff Bell (Jack Verhoeven), and Simon Manyonda (Benjamin de Ruyter).

 Lin-Manuel Miranda plays “charismatic aeronaut and adventurer Lee Scoresby … who becomes one of Lyra’s closest allies.”